talister/photometrypipeline/doc/problems.rst

    but they happen occasionally.
 If you are haunted by some warnings, let me know and I will try to resolve the issue.

+**I get an error message like `Intel MKL FATAL ERROR: Cannot load libmkl_avx2.so or libmkl_def.so.`.
+What do I have to do?**
+   This seems to be a problems with your numpy or scipy installation.
+Try to install the latest versions of both packages.
+If you are using anaconda, try `conda install -f numpy` and `conda install -f scipy`.

 pp_calibrate (Photometric Calibration)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~